johndevlin/Trigger/README.md

 File structure
 --------------

 This is the basic file structure, and how Grunt outputs.
+It'll make more sense when you open it in your text editor.

 * assets/
 	* css/